PyVRP/PyVRP/docs/source/setup/getting_help.rst

 - **Feature development:** We develop features that align with Applied Routing's product roadmap and prioritise features that receive funding from users.
   Browse `the list of fundable features <https://github.com/PyVRP/PyVRP/issues?q=sort%3Aupdated-desc%20is%3Aissue%20is%3Aopen%20label%3A%22waiting%20for%20funding%22>`_, or submit your own feature request.
 - **PyVRP Enterprise:** Need more?
 Contact us about PyVRP Enterprise, an extended and production-ready version of PyVRP.
+- **Slack**: using or evaluating PyVRP at your company?
+Ask us directly about your use case, features, or our roadmap in a private Slack channel with our team.

 Reach us at `info@appliedrouting.com <mailto:info@appliedrouting.com>`_.